ktakashi/sagittarius-scheme/README.md

 ## Building on Mac OS X

 Only with Homebrew is tested.
 A user can install sagittarius directly with homebrew, via

     $ brew install sagittarius-scheme

 Alternately, the user can install the following dependencies and then make sagittarius locally.

-Installing libffi, CMake, and Boehm GC.
+Installing libffi, CMake, Boehm GC and OpenSSL.

-    $ brew install libffi cmake bdw-gc
+    $ brew install libffi cmake bdw-gc openssl

 After installing dependent libraries, the rest of the process are the same as Unix-like environment.